A Functional Medicine Leader

 - Microbiome diversity is directly related to food diversity, and affects your food tolerance.
 Eat as wide a variety of foods as possible within your current restricted diet, and this will expand your diet over time.
 If you limit yourself to just a few foods, you will develop more and more sensitivities.
 Resources: The AIP Recipe Roundtable and A-Z Vegetable Recipe Roundup.

 - Outro (57:29)

 - You can keep up with Dr. Kharrazian’s work through his website, Thyroidbook.com.
 His two published books are: Why Isn’t My Brain Working? and Why Do I Still Have Thyroid Symptoms?
-He’s in the process of writing two more books: one on SIBO, and one on autoimmunity.
 He’s also working on a video series to teach patients how to manage their autoimmune disease.
 Sign up for his newsletter to be kept informed at Drknews.com.